osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 }
 ```

-These are the SdsTypes defined in Python and JavaScript:
+These are the types defined in Python and JavaScript:

 **Python**
 ```python